West Siloam Springs celebrates 50th birthday

 WEST SILOAM SPRINGS, Ark.
-(KFTA) — The City of West Siloam Springs celebrated its 50th anniversary in the state of Oklahoma on Saturday.
+(KNWA) — West Siloam Springs celebrated its 50th anniversary in the state of Oklahoma on Saturday.

 Fifty years after the town was incorporated in 1969, residents gathered for music, a car show, and games in celebration of the milestone.